 This MD&A is intended to serve as an introduction to the District's basic financial statements.
 The Statement of Net Position and the Statement of Activities included in this report are those of the District as a whole and report its activities in a way that helps answer the question "Is the District as a whole better off or worse off as a result of the year's activities?"
 These statements include all assets and liabilities using the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
 All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.
 The District has only one type of activity as presented in these statements:

-Governmental activities- The District's basic services are reported here including appraisal services to the taxing authorities, and information sources to the citizens of the District.
+Governmental activities- The District's basic services are reported here including appraisal services to the taxing authorities, and information sources to the residents of the District.
 The assessments to the taxing authorities and miscellaneous service fees finance these activities.

 The major funds financial statements follow the government wide financial statements, and provide additional information.
-The District's governmental funds use the following accounting approach.
+The District's only governmental fund is the General Fund, which uses the following accounting approach:

-Governmental funds- The District's basic services are reported in the governmental funds which focus on how money flows into and out of those funds and the balances left at year end available for spending.
-These funds are reported using the modified accrual basis of accounting.
+Governmental funds- The District's basic services are reported in the General fund which focuses on how money flows into and out of the fund and the balances left at year end available for spending.
+This fund is reported using the modified accrual basis of accounting.